 Sol is a longstanding Mexican lager, first brewed in 1899.
 Brewers named it for the sun to represent its bright color and taste.
 Sol is the tamest lager on our list with very little aroma or notable flavor to speak of, but a nice medium body and carbonation for a classic, easy-drinking Mexican lager.

 Known as the “cream of beers” in Mexico, this luxurious dark beer is a cut above the rest.
 A deep caramel color, Negra Modelo has a very creamy body with a clean finish, a caramel nutty aroma, and a floral hoppiness that isn’t too overpowering.

 Modelo Especial is Negra Modelo’s sister brew.
-It’s a light beer that offers all the typical Mexican lager characteristics, including a light-yellow, almost clear seltzer water appearance and a corn and grassy smell and flavor.
+It’s a pale lager that offers the typical Mexican lager characteristics, including a light-yellow, almost clear seltzer water appearance and a corn and grassy smell and flavor profile.

 This beer has no real malt or hops flavor to speak of.
 It is a reasonably neutral beer in that it isn’t too flavorful, but it isn’t offensive either.
 It is a refreshing, highly carbonated beer that is light-bodied and tastes great with Mexican food.

 We’ve saved the best for last.
 Bohemia is our favorite of the Mexican macro-produced beers.
 It is the perfect pilsner, with a well-balanced taste of lemony citrus, crisp floral hops, and a subtly sweet maltiness.

 It has a medium body and moderate carbonation and is one of the only beers that doesn’t have to be ice-cold to enjoy.
 This beer is best consumed sans lime wedge as the hops already bring the citrus to the party.

 It’s our favorite beer to enjoy alongside a plate of authentic Mexican food.
 Provecho!